dfwperl/dupfind-hackathon-standard/README.md

 is meant to give you one way to approach the problem.
 It is not meant to give you a full solution (you need to make your own).

-Hint: for handling hard links, `perldoc -f lstat`
+Hint: for handling symlinks, `perldoc -f lstat`

 ## AUTHOR